 There is a college quarterback better than that freshman who won the Heisman.

 His name is Teddy Bridgewater.
-He performed surgery on one of the nation's best secondaries, and delivered one of the best throws I've seen in person to DeVante Parker for Louisville's third touchdown of the night, the back-breaker that put Florida in its 24-3 hole, and was magnificent all evening.
+He performed surgery on one of the nation's best secondaries, delivered one of the best throws I've seen in person to DeVante Parker for Louisville's third touchdown of the night, the back-breaker that put Florida in its 24-3 hole, and was magnificent all evening.

 Bridgewater's a patient, polished passer who was impossible for Florida to rattle, despite the Gators' five sacks.
 He made plays with his feet on the hoof and as a passer, and he rifled the ball into windows that made Louisville lethal on passing downs.

-Football is the manipulation of geometry and physics at speed more than almost any other sport, and the passing game is unstoppable if performed perfectly.
+Football boils down to the delicate manipulation of geometry and physics at speed more than almost any other sport, and a great passing game can be unstoppable if performed perfectly.
 Bridgewater made sure it was, time and time again, and there was very little Florida could do against him.

 Florida wasn't good enough to lose the turnover battle in 2012.